Security And Threat Modeling (All Too Briefly)

 We tend to think of security as being about confidentiality.
 But that's too limiting.
 Are there other kinds of security goals you might want?

-Here are 6 very broad classes of goal, which together comprise the S.T.R.I.D.E. framework:
+Here are 6 very broad classes of goal, which together comprise the S.T.R.I.D.E. framework.
+More on these soon.

 Authentication (vs. Spoofing)